davecparker/code12/API.md

 ### obj.setFillColorRGB()
 ```
-obj.setFillColorRGB( int r, int g, int b )
+obj.setFillColorRGB( int red, int green, int blue )
 ```
-Set the fill color of the object (text color for text objects) to the custom RGB color with components `r`, `g`, and `b` in the range 0-255.
+Set the fill color of the object (text color for text objects) to the custom RGB color with components `red`, `green`, and `blue` in the range 0-255.

 ### obj.setLineColor()
 ```